ImperialCollegeLondon/hcr2024_tutorial/Readme.md

 # Human-Centred Robotics 2024

 This repository is intended for Imperial College students taking the Human Centred Robotics class with Pr.
 Demiris.
-By the end of this tutorial, you will l

 ## Important notions
-Some basic notions of Docker and ROS would be really helpful to get you started.
+Some basic notions of Docker and ROS would be helpful to get you started.
 Most of these notions have been covered in the lectures and in today's presentation; if some of them are unclear, use the links below to refresh your memory,

 - Linux
   - [Environment variables](https://www.freecodecamp.org/news/how-to-set-an-environment-variable-in-linux/)